L00GLE/LV-Project/README.md

 BREAST CANCER PREDICTION WITH MULTIPLE MACHINE LEARNING ALGORITHMS IN PYTHON

-This is project is my first dive into the topic of Machine Learning for a summer internship with San Jose State University in 2025.
+This project is my first dive into the topic of Machine Learning for a summer internship with San Jose State University in 2025.

 This program utilizes the Wisconsin (Diagnostic) Breast Cancer Dataset to train a Logistic Regression, Decision Tree, and Random Forest Model to accurately predict whether the given attributes of a tumor are to be declared, "Malignant" or, "Begnign."